warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     it modifies the message.
 If the filter changes the message file it 'MUST' keep the message structure and it 'MUST' terminate all line with
     <CR><LF>.
 The filter has also the ability to return a one-line custom
-    return message by creating a file named @@FILE.rej holding the message in the very first line.
+    return message by creating a file named $(FILE).rej holding the message in the very first line.
 This file should be created 'ONLY' when the filter returns a rejection code ('6, 5 and 4')and 'NEVER' in case of passthru code ('7') or modify code.